breutje/ixion/PLAN.md

 ## Plan
 * Update the README.md
+* Add descriptions to the four instruction groups
+* Cross-check all instructions
 * Update the emulator (check genixion).
 * update the assembler.
 Modernize and make it 2-pass.
 * Write an assembler priner / guide.